-- graduate students; this course shall bear no graduate credit.
-(5/19/81) - B. Certain departments require higher TOEFL scores for admission as indicated in the QC Graduate Bulletin.
-These policies are set by individual departments. - Policies regarding English Standards and replacement are applicable to both matriculated and nonmatriculated students.
+- B. Certain departments require higher TOEFL scores for admission as indicated in the QC Graduate Bulletin.
+These policies are set by individual departments. - C. Policies regarding English Standards and replacement are applicable to both matriculated and non-matriculated students.

 GRADING POLICY